browserengineering/book/book/graphics.md

 [^14]: Not 800, because we started at pixel 13 and I want to leave an
     even gap on both sides.

-[^15]: The `nonlocal scroll` line is a Python quirk.
-It tells Python to
-    look for an existing `scroll` variable instead of defining a new one.